 how to decode a picture

 JPEGsnoop is a free photo authenticity detection software that can read various coded information to help you determine if the pictures have not been edited or modified by software.

 When you encounter a suspicious photo, you can use it, and it will decode the image and spit out all the information about the picture.
 This software not only supports standard JPG format but also supports embedded photos in PDF, AVI, MOV, and other documents.

-JPEGsnoop is very simple to use.
-Install the software and ready to go.
-On the first run, you have to agree with the terms and then click the menu “File” -> “Open image” open the picture you want to decode.
+- Install the software JPEG software.
+On the first run, you have to agree with the terms and then click the menu “File” -> “Open image” to open the picture you want to decode.